E. Business records, financial data, trade secrets

 “[T]ax return[s] and related documents, correspondence, and certain types of substantiating forms which include the same type of information as in the tax return itself filed with or maintained by the Vermont Department of Taxes or submitted by a person to any public agency in connection with agency business” are exempt from disclosure.
 1 V.S.A. § 317(c)(6).

 The Act gathers exclusions that relate to confidential business information in Va.
 Code Ann. § 2.2-3705.6.
-The language in these exclusions is inconsistent, conflating concepts of confidentiality, proprietorship, trade secret status and economic value.
+The language in these exclusions is inconsistent and opaque, conflating concepts of confidentiality, proprietorship, trade secret status and economic value.
 The concurring opinion in American Tradition Inst. v.
 Rector of the Univ. of Virginia, 287 Va.
 330, 346, 756 S.E.2d 435, 444 (2014) pointed out the potential for interpretive problems caused by the inexact use of language.
-During the 2018 legislative session, the General Assembly added a generic trade secrets provision that to some degree addresses the problem, but made no comprehensive effort amend or delete existing provisions to eliminate redundancy and imprecision.
-See Va.
-Code Ann. § 2.2-3705.6.31.

 An agency can withhold valuable formulae, designs, drawings, computer source code or object code and research data obtained within five years of the disclosure request if disclosure would produce private gain and public loss.
 RCW 42.56.270(1).
-The state Supreme Court has held that “the public records act may not be used to acquire knowledge of a trade secret.”
+The Washington Supreme Court has held that “the public records act may not be used to acquire knowledge of a trade secret.”
 Confederated Tribes of Chehalis Reservation v.
 Johnson, 135 Wn.2d 734, 748, 958 P.2d 260 (1998).
+But see Lyft, Inc. v.
+City of Seattle, 190 Wn.2d 769, 418 P.3d 102 (2018) (explaining that a third party may not be entitled to block public disclosure of trade secrets contained in public records, absent heightened showing required by PRA injunction provision, RCW 42.56.540).

 RCW 42.56.270 exempts a wide variety of financial and commercial information supplied to state agencies by requirement of law, including (among others) submissions in connection with ferry construction or road construction bids, RCW 42.56.270(2), export services, RCW 42.56.270(3), applications for loans in connection with state-sponsored programs, RCW 42.56.270(4), industrial development corporations, RCW 42.56.270(5), public sector retirement funds, RCW 42.56.270(6), workers’ compensation contractors, RCW 42.56.270(7), the Investment Opportunities Office, RCW 42.56.270(12), applications for a liquor, gambling or lottery retail license, RCW 42.56.270(10), submissions to the Department of Social and Health Services in connection with state purchased health care, RCW 42.56.270(11), and submissions to the Department of Ecology in connection with electronic product recycling, RCW 42.56.270(13).
 Other exemptions include account numbers supplied to an agency, RCW 42.56.230(4), financial and commercial information submitted to the state in connection with certain railroad contracts, RCW 42.56.480(1), private vocational schools, RCW 42.56.320(1), timeshare condominiums, RCW 42.56.340, drug manufacturers’ samples, RCW 42.56.360, organic food products, RCW 42.56.380(1), and commercial fertilizer, RCW 42.56.380(2).